brunohs1993/Nanokappa/README.md

 ![](/readme_fig/logo_white.png#gh-light-mode-only)
 ![](/readme_fig/logo_black.png#gh-dark-mode-only)

-# What is Nano-k?
+# What is Nano-&#954;?

-Nano-k is a Python code for phonon transport simulation.
-It allows to estimate the transport of heat in a given material by importing its properties derived from ab-initio calculations.
-It is possible to use standard geometries or import external ones.
+Nano-&#954; is a Python code for phonon transport simulation, combining Monte Carlo method with ab-initio material data.
+The user can simulate preset, standard geometries or import external ones in STL format.

 # Setting the environment

-It is recommended to run nano-k using a Conda environment.
+It is recommended to run Nano-&#954; using a Conda environment.
 Firstly, install [Anaconda](https://www.anaconda.com/) on your computer.

 Next, clone this repository or download its files to the desired folder.